calemonte/bam/README.md

 ## How to Use

 This is a series of three Node.js CLI applications: bamazonCustomer.js, bamazonManager.js, and bamazonSupervisor.js.
 Instructions on using each of these applications is included below.
+For a video demonstration of the application in action, [click here](https://drive.google.com/open?id=14AQaI723BcbhvNPfX2xOOeYRvLoBiq0V).

-Before you get started with any of these applications, you will need to start your MySQL server.
-Once you've fired it up, please enter your personal MySQL database password into a `.env` file in the repo (this file is not included in the repo).
+Before you get started with any of these applications though, you will need to start your MySQL server.
+Once you've spun up your server,please enter your personal MySQL database password into a `.env` file in the repo (this file is not included in the repo, so you will need to create one).

 ```
 MYSQL_SECRET=YOURPASSWORDHERE